alisamirali/Holux---Real-State-Website/README.md

 ## ALI SAMIR

-- Responsive Real State Website Using HTML, CSS, and JavaScript.
+- Responsive Real Estate Website Using HTML, CSS, and JavaScript.
 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.